Cable Car Lines in Other California Cities

 The company considered converting its Fourteenth Street horse car line to cable.
 It began to lay conduit on the street, but converted the flat line to electric instead.

 The company's powerhouse and car barn still stands.
-It was a Cadillac dealership for many years and is now vacant.
+It was a Cadillac dealership for many years and then was vacant for many years.
 Clay Burrell, a famous local architect, remodeled it for Cox Cadillac.
-A Whole Foods store may open there in 2004.
+A Whole Foods store opened there in 2007.
+As part of the store's first anniversary celebration, on 28-September-2008, The The Friends of the Cable Car Museum dedicated a plaque at the store.
+Board member Don Holmgren, the leading authority on Oakland's cable car lines, spoke on the company's history.

 In January, 2004, workers digging near Mountain View Cemetery may have uncovered the turntable or the base of the turntable under the asphalt.